Monday, April 17, 2017

 FALSE.

-The help comes with many strings attached and for us some of the strings were:
+The help comes with many strings attached and for us some of the strings have been:

 (1) Knowledge of where to go, who to talk with and what to ask.